 Pacifiers are amazing soothing tools for babies!
 Sucking has the power to lower their heart rate, blood pressure, and stress levels.
 Pacifiers reduce crying after shots and blood tests.
 There are so many reasons that sucking is a key member of the 5 S’s for soothing babies—and helping them sleep.
 A pacifier might even reduce your little one’s risk of sudden infant death syndrome (SIDS).
 That said, parents are constantly pestered by that little voice in their head that’s telling them it’s time to break the binky habit!
 So…should you listen?
-And, if so, when is the best time to quit using the pacifier—and how?
-Here’s everything you need to know about how, when, and why to drop the pacifier.
+And, if so, when is the best time to start weaning from the pacifier—and how?
+Here’s everything you need to know about how, when, and why to stop using the pacifier.

 Will your baby or toddler’s pacifier use damage their teeth?

 Once your bub’s permanent teeth come in, sucking on a pacifier may have the unintended side effect of causing problems with teeth alignment, the roof of your child’s mouth, and tooth growth.
-While finger-sucking is often more damaging, pacifier usage can still affect your child’s teeth in this way…pacifier use is a far easier habit to break.
+While finger-sucking is often more damaging, pacifier usage can still affect your child’s teeth in this way…pacifier use is a far easier habit to break and get rid of.
 However, not all paci sucking can or will create problems.
-It’s all about the intensity and the length of time sucking.
+It’s all about the intensity and the length of time using the pacifier.

-There’s no rush!
+There’s no rush to get rid of a pacifier!
 Pacifiers can be a great emotional support for up to 1 to 3 years.
 Plus, pacifiers can be helpful for falling asleep and even during the day to relieve stress in little ones, like when they’re sick, starting daycare, or traveling to a new place.
-With that…as kids inch closer to 18 months, it makes sense to start reducing their pacifier access to just nighttime or other stressful situations before completely taking the pacifier away.
+With that…as kids inch closer to 18 months, it makes sense to start weaning their pacifier access to just nighttime or other stressful situations before completely taking the pacifier away.

 One note: If your infant suffers from frequent ear infections, your pediatrician may recommend switching from pacifiers to the cuddly support of a security blanket or stuffed animals.
 That’s because sucking on a pacifier can disturb the pressure in the ears and lead to infections.